Wilhelmine Amalie of Brunswick-Lüneburg: Early life

-Wilhelmine Amalie was the youngest daughter of John Frederick, Duke of Brunswick-Calenberg, and Princess Benedicta Henrietta of the Palatinate.
-Her two surviving sisters were Charlotte Felicitas, who married the Duke of Modena, and Henriette Marie, who died young.
+Wilhelmine Amalie born on 21 April 1673, as the youngest daughter of John Frederick, Duke of Brunswick-Calenberg, and Princess Benedicta Henrietta of the Palatinate.
+Her two surviving sisters were Charlotte Felicitas, who married Rinaldo d'Este, Duke of Modena, and Henriette Marie, who died young.
 An older sister, Anna Sophie, died in childhood.
 After the death of her father in 1679, her mother returned to France, taking her three daughters with her.
 In France, Wilhelmine was given a Catholic education by her great-aunt Louise Hollandine at the convent of Maubuisson, and did not return to Hanover until she was 20 years old, in 1693.

 Early on, the Holy Roman Empress Eleonore Magdalene of Neuburg decided that Wilhelmine Amalie would be her daughter-in-law.
-Prince Salm was instrumental in speaking for her candidacy.
+The Prince of Salm was instrumental in speaking for her candidacy.
 The adviser of Eleonore, Marco d'Aviano, had convinced her that Wilhelmine Amalie, being pious and older than Joseph, could act as a tempering influence and discontinue his sex life outside of marriage, and to Leopold, he claimed that he had a vision that the pair would be happy.
-She was subjected to medical examination, which establish that she was fertile.
+She was subjected to medical examination, which established that she was fertile.

 Marriage

-As a result, on 24 February 1699, she married Eleonor's son, Archduke Joseph, the heir of Emperor Leopold I. At their wedding, the opera Hercule and Hebe by Reinhard Keiser (1674–1739) was performed.
-Upon Joseph's election as Emperor in 1705, she became Empress of the Holy Roman Empire.
+As a result, on 24 February 1699, she married Eleonore's son, Archduke Joseph, the heir of Emperor Leopold I. At their wedding, the opera Hercule and Hebe by Reinhard Keiser (1674–1739) was performed.
+Upon Joseph's succession as emperor in 1705, she became empress of the Holy Roman Empire.